getporter/operator/.github/pull_request_template.md

 - [ ] Did you write documentation?
 - [ ] Did you make any API changes?
 Update the corresponding API documentation.

-# Reviewer Checklist
-* Comment with /azp run porter-integration if it's a non-trivial PR

 [contributors]: https://getporter.org/src/CONTRIBUTORS.md